ZSolar1/Definitive-Engine/README.md

 	- Custom Week Loading
 	- Custom hscript and lua support
 	- A better hit detection
+	- Health Bar Colors

  - ##  What we are planning to add:
+	- ## In-Game things:
 	  - Lua/Hscript that also supports things like notitg-type modcharts or regular modcharts, moving the window or moving things out of the window using a custom window library, adding shaders, making entire coding languages, custom menus, videos in the menus or in songs, etc.
 	  - Custom Character Functionality
-	  - Health Bar Colors
 	  - A Stage Editor
+	  - Custom Stages
+	  - Github Auto-Updater
 	  - Custom Skins
 	  - A Shader Editor
 	  - A Menu Editor
-	  - Custom Icon Functionality
 	  - A Modchart Editor
 	  - Improved Performance
 	  - Icon Bop On Note Hit